shango/shango.github.io/docs/aces_workflow.md

 ## Exporting with the Correct Color Space

-To preserve color accuracy during delivery, configure your output settings to match the desired color space.
+Configure your output settings to match the desired color space.

 In the Output Module settings, go to the **Color** tab and select the appropriate output color space to match your project or delivery format (see Figure 7).